 In connection with our engagement, Deloitte, management, and the Audit Committee will assume certain roles and responsibilities in an effort to assist Deloitte in maintaining independence and ensuring compliance with Canadian independence rules.
-Deloitte will communicate to its partners and employees that the Authority is an attest client.
-Management of the Authority will ensure that the Authority, together with its subsidiaries and other entities (including special purpose entities) that comprise the Authority for purposes of the Financial Statements, has policies and procedures in place for the purpose of ensuring that neither the Authority nor any such subsidiary or other entity will act to engage Deloitte or accept from Deloitte any service that under Canadian independence rules or other applicable rules would impair Deloitte's independence.
-All potential services are to be discussed with Ms. Nicole Torgrimson and/or Ms. Harman Gill.
+Deloitte will communicate to its partners and employees that the Service is an attest client.
+Management of the Service will ensure that the Service, together with its subsidiaries and other entities (including variable interest entities) that comprise the Service for purposes of the Financial Statements, has policies and procedures in place for the purpose of ensuring that neither the Service nor any such subsidiary or other entity will act to engage Deloitte or accept from Deloitte any service that either has not been subjected to their pre-approval process or that under Canadian independence rules or other applicable rules would impair Deloitte's independence.
+All potential services are to be discussed with Ms. Harman Gill.